LivePersonInc/knowledge-center-archive/pages/documents/Getting Started/liveperson-tag.md

 **Notes:**

 * Taglets are small programs, managed by LivePerson, that are used to add functionality to a brand's website.
-The specific taglets brought to the page on your website depend on your LivePerson account and the LiveEngage version in use.
+The specific taglets brought to the page on your website depend on your LivePerson Conversational Cloud account and the version in use.
 * Taglets contain the minimum code needed to start the applications
 * Code is loaded dynamically afterwards, based on user actions